-Students enrolled in the Communication or the Humanities and Social Sciences A.A. programs may qualify for the associate of arts degree with the Journalism minor by completing a minimum of 12 credit hours in journalism courses as part of the regular sequence.
+Students enrolled in the Communication Studies or the Liberal Arts & Sciences: Humanities & Social Sciences A.A. programs may qualify for the associate in arts degree with the Journalism minor by completing a minimum of 12 credit hours in journalism courses as part of the regular sequence.
 Students enrolled in a curriculum other than Communication or Humanities may also meet the requirements of the Journalism minor while meeting the requirements of their own curriculum.

 All students enrolled in the minor are required to take ENG/COM 121 (News Literacy, 3 credits) and ENG/COM 122 (Introduction to Journalism, 3 credits).
-The additional six credits may be selected from among the following three-credit courses:
+The additional six credits may be selected from among the following three credit courses: